-Confession time: when I think about visiting St. Louis, Missouri, my first thought isn’t the Gateway Arch, or the Cardinals team, or even the Mississippi River.
-No, the thing I associate with St. Louis above all else is the decadent frozen custard concretes at Ted Drewes.
+Confession time: when I think about visiting St. Louis, Missouri, my first thought isn’t the Gateway Arch, or the St. Louis Cardinals team, or even the Mississippi River.
+No, the thing I associate with St. Louis above all else is the decadent frozen custard treats at Ted Drewes.

 Table of Contents

-Maybe it’s because the first native St. Louisan I met talked about Ted Drewes with a tone that was nearly reverent.
+Maybe it’s because the first Saint Louis denizen I met talked about Ted Drewes with a tone that was nearly reverent.
 Ice cream and all its variations has always been a big deal for me, and there are few ice cream places that can top Ted Drewes!

 (This is a non-sponsored review, and Ted Drewes Frozen Custard was not notified that we would be reviewing their restaurant.
 As always, all opinions are our own.)